-Merritt Paulson is the Owner and Chief Executive Officer of the 2015 MLS Cup-champion Portland Timbers of Major League Soccer (MLS), Portland Thorns FC of the National Women’s Soccer League (NWSL), and T2 (Portland Timbers 2) of USL.
+Merritt Paulson is the Owner and Chief Executive Officer of the Portland Timbers of Major League Soccer (MLS), Portland Thorns FC of the National Women’s Soccer League (NWSL), and T2 (Portland Timbers 2) of USL.

-In each of the past six seasons, the Timbers achieved record renewal rate on season tickets and have an Annual Membership Waiting List that numbers more than 13,000 fans.
+In each of the past seven seasons, the Timbers achieved record renewal rates on season tickets and have an Annual Membership Waiting List that numbers more than 14,000 fans.

 In 2013, Paulson led a remarkable launch of Thorns FC in the NWSL’s inaugural season.
-By building a season ticket base of over 8,000 fans and averaging 13,320 per game, the Thorns became arguably the most successful professional women’s sports team in modern history.
-The Thorns success was not limited to the business side as the team went on to secure the NWSL championship in their first season.
-In 2016, Thorns FC built on their record attendance mark as the best-attended women’s professional sports team in the world by averaging 16,945 fans per game over the course of the season on their way to capturing their first NWSL Shield and advancing to the NWSL semifinals.
+By building an initial season ticket base of over 8,000 fans and averaging 13,320 per game, the Thorns became arguably the most successful professional women’s sports team in modern history.
+The Thorns success was not limited to the business side as the team went on to secure the NWSL championship in its first season.
+In 2017, Thorns FC built on their record attendance mark as the best-attended women’s professional sports team in the world by averaging 17,653 fans per game over the course of the season on their way to capturing their second NWSL Championship.

 In 2016, Paulson was a recipient of the Governors’ Gold Award in Oregon, an honor that pays tribute to the individuals, companies, organizations and communities that have contributed to the greatness of the state.
 Among his additional honors, Paulson was awarded the Slats Gill Award for Sportsperson of the Year for 2011 by the Oregon Sports Awards.
 With the honor, he became just the second non-coach to be so-honored in the history of the award, the first since Harry Glickman of the Portland Trail Blazers in 1970.